State Administration Council: Formation of caretaker government

-On 1 August, SAC was re-formed as a caretaker government and Min Aung Hlaing appointed himself as prime minister of that government.
+On 1 August, SAC was re-formed as a caretaker government and Min Aung Hlaing appointed himself as Prime Minister of that government.
 The same day, Min Aung Hlaing announced that the country's state of emergency had been extended by an additional 2 years, until elections were held.
+On 31 July 2023, the state of emergency was extended another six months for the fourth time, starting from 1 August.

+Conscription

+On 10 February 2024, the State Administration Council activated conscription under the 2010 SPDC People's Military Service Law in response to anti-junta ethnic militias and pro-democracy rebels capturing massive swathes of territory.